 Find out about financial support if you’re from outside the UK.

 We ask candidates to teach a short 15 minute lesson in your subject to a small group of students.
-An interview with a small panel will include some general teaching and subject specific questions which allows you to demonstrate your passion and enthusiasm for your subject and why you have decided to become a teacher.
+An interview with a panel will include some general teaching and subject specific questions which allows you to demonstrate your passion and enthusiasm for your subject and why you have decided to become a teacher.
 We want to get to know the person behind the application.
 You will also be expected to complete a number of other subject related tasks; a subject knowledge audit so we can review your level of subject knowledge prior to the course, a subject GCSE exam question, a literacy task based on a piece of reflective writing and a maths challenge.

 Training with disabilities and other needs